wildmountainfarms/solarthing/README.md

 to see the current battery voltage and other information along with a graph to see past data.

 Although this is named solarthing, it is expanding to be more than just solar data collection.
 The latest feature is the outhouse status.
-This allows us to store and display three pieces of data: occupancy, temperature and humidity.
+This allows us to store and display four pieces of data: occupancy, temperature, humidity and door opened/closed.
 Luckily if you want to just use the solar feature for Outback Mate data, you can do that!

 In the future, this project may extend to more IoT uses other than just solar and outhouse status.
 But the name will forever stick!
 Long live <strong>solarthing</strong>!